 Back Pain Specialist Questions and Answers

-Mobility can often be restricted by back pain and keep you from physical activity.
-That’s why at American Pain and Wellness we offer back pain treatments so you can get back to doing the things you love.
-Request an appointment online or visit our clinic today.
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX and Collin County TX.
+Mobility can often be restricted by back pain and keep you away from physical activity.
+That’s why at American Pain and Wellness we offer back pain treatments near Frisco, TX so you can get back to doing the things you love.
+We have 2 convenient locations in Texas.
+For more information, please call us.

 Back pain is one of the most common forms of bodily discomfort and can manifest in many different forms, from low back to upper back pain.
 This kind of pain can often affect the neck and shoulders.
 Fortunately, there are professionals who dedicate their entire careers to diagnosing, treating and preventing back pain.